LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

                 ...

         except Exception as error:
-            logging.error('Post meesage to a Chatroom fail : %s' % error)
+            logging.error('Post message to a Chatroom fail : %s' % error)
 ```

 The result is following: